ZertoPublic/Z4K/docs/LogCollection.md

 kubect1 zrt collect-logs-locally "/temp/myNewBundle.zip" 2023-01-22 06:00:00" "2023-01-23 06:00:00"
 ```

+Access the zip file in your local directory, and unzip to review the log files.

 #### Collect Logs using a Script

 Follow these steps to run a script on the ZKM-PX in the background to collect logs to S3: